 House Bill No. introduced by S. Rosenzweig proposes revisions to the tax rates for net long-term capital gains in Montana.
 The bill amends Section 15-30-2103 of the Montana Code Annotated, adjusting the tax brackets and rates for various categories of taxpayers.
 Notably, the tax rate on net long-term capital gains for married individuals filing jointly is reduced from 3.0% to 2% for the first $50,000 of net long-term capital gains, with subsequent brackets set at 4% for gains between $50,000 and $250,000, and 4.5% for gains between $250,000 and $2 million.
-The top rate of 5% applies to gains exceeding $2 million.
+The top rate for gains exceeding $2 million is increased from 4.1% to 5%.
 Similar adjustments are made for heads of households and individual taxpayers, with the first bracket also reduced to 2% and the top rate increased to 5%.

-Additionally, the bill introduces a new section specifying that these changes will apply to income tax years beginning after December 31, 2025.
-The definitions of "net long-term capital gains" and "nonqualified taxable income" are also clarified in the bill, ensuring that taxpayers understand what constitutes taxable income under the new regulations.
-Overall, the bill aims to provide a more favorable tax structure for long-term capital gains, potentially encouraging investment and economic growth in Montana.
+Additionally, the bill introduces a new section that specifies the applicability of these changes, stating that the revised tax rates will apply to income tax years beginning after December 31, 2025.
+This legislation aims to provide a more favorable tax environment for long-term capital gains, potentially encouraging investment and economic growth in the state.

 HB0868_1(1): 15-30-2103